Blog · Analysis · Last reviewed June 19, 2026

 Not Just a Chatbot

 That role-fluidity is the governance problem.
 A school may treat the system as cheating infrastructure.
 A parent may treat it as entertainment.
-A platform may describe it as companionship.
+A platform may describe it as creativity or companionship.
 A regulator may look for deceptive design, privacy violations, or child-safety failure.
 The teenager may experience it as the one place that always answers.

 What the Numbers Show